piskvorky/gensim/docs/src/auto_examples/index.rst

 Documentation
 =============

-This section contains gensim tutorials and howto guides.
-The **tutorials** are learning-oriented: they are lessons that introduce gensim functionality to new users.
-The **guides** are goal-oriented: they demonstrate how to solve a specific problem using gensim.

-We always welcome contributions to our documentation via GitHub pull requests, whether it's fixing a typo or authoring an entirely new tutorial or guide.
+We welcome contributions to our documentation via GitHub pull requests, whether it's fixing a typo or authoring an entirely new tutorial or guide.
 If you're thinking about contributing documentation, please see :ref:`sphx_glr_auto_examples_howtos_run_doc.py`.